evolutics/iftree/README.md

 As inputs, the macro is passed the following arguments, separated by comma:

 1. Relative file path as a string literal.
+Path components are separated by `/`.
 1. Absolute file path as a string literal.

 As an output, the macro must return a